Harry-Loud/BananaPi_Positron_Klipper_Moonraker_Fluidd/readme.md

 2) Follow https://blog.jaimyn.dev/connect-armbian-orange-pi-without-ip/ to setup wifi access from mDNS, ie. hostname.local

 3) Then I forked and modified this script https://github.com/lukicdarkoo/rpi-wifi into https://github.com/FramingApp/BananaPi-Wifi-Positron-Armbian to create the Wifi AP/Hotspot.

+4) To find the serial port run "`dmesg | grep -E 'uart|serial'`" and find the ttySX port with the `MMIO 0x1c28c00`.
+Then set this in the printer.cfg in Klipper.